Rough & Tumble Engineers

 The new 77th 2025 Threshermen’s Reunion Brochure with details and listing of 2025 and 2026 events is available here.
 The 2025 Reunion Poster is here.
 The 77th R & T Threshermen's Reunion is the 2nd Oldest show in the Country to be held again August 13th to the 16th in 2025 featuring Construction Equipment with Yellow Power Organization, Empire Gas Engines and Fairbanks-Morse & Co.

 Our final show of the year celebrating "A Time of Harvest" was held October 11th and 12th.
 Special events were held for children on Saturday including the Pedal Tractor Pull, Harvest Rides, and other events for children including Pumpkin Face Painting and a Barrel Train Ride.
-Rough and Tumble equipment will be in operation from steam trains, gas engines, and the model shops to steam traction engines, and more.
+Rough and Tumble equipment was in operation from steam trains, gas engines, and the model shops to steam traction engines, and more.
 Photos are here.

 Reunion Exhibits include Steam Traction Engines, Antique Tractors, Threshing Machines, Hit & Miss Gas Engines and Large Gas Engines.
 Ride Two Steam Trains that loop our grounds, Visitors watch the Saw Mill and Shingle Mill in Operation.
 Visit the Model Shop, Antique Car Museum, Line Shaft Machine Shop and the Large Stationary Steam Engine Museum.
 See the featured Rumely Display, Stationary Balers, Antique Wagons and the new Line Shaft Machine Shop.
 There are many activities for Children including the Children’s Pedal Pull.